lighbit/lighbit/README.md

 - **DearMoney 🪙**
   Personal finance companion for budgeting and spending control.
   • Track income, expenses, recurring bills, and cash flow
-  • Smart reminders so tagihan nggak kelewat
+  • Smart reminders so you don't miss your bill
   • Visual breakdown of where your money actually goes
   Keywords: `budget tracker`, `expense tracker`, `money manager`, `bill reminder`